 Important: If you are unsure whether to call 911 or 311 (Austin city services and information), you should call 911 and let a trained operator route the call appropriately.

 If you are calling to file a police report, it can be made by calling Teleserve at 3-1-1.
 If you are calling from an area code other than (512), the number to 3-1-1 is 512-974-2000.

 Mental health responses

 - APD: Helpful Information to give when calling 911 and other mental health resources.

 - UTPD are required to take de-escalation trainings covering mental health and crisis intervention.

 - Emergency exits are located throughout the Commons Conference Center and meeting rooms.
 Evacuation ‘rally point’ is the soccer field on the west side of the building.
 View the building layout.

 Visit the TCDL home page to learn more about the conference.
 Email Texas Digital Library at email@example.com with your questions and suggestions.

-Texas Digital Library is a consortium of library and archives professionals that propels the Academy forward by maintaining our past and preparing for the future.
 Membership in TDL is open to any library.
 Find out more by visiting https://www.tdl.org/members/membership/ or email us at firstname.lastname@example.org.